-Marathoners are an interesting breed—both physically and mentally tough.
-But most will tell you the real key to marathon success is the mental side of the race.
-Twenty-six miles is a long haul, and your mindset can drastically affect your ability to endure the physical challenge.
-Parenting is much the same: eighteen years is a really long time, and if you don’t have a marathon mindset, you may lose your focus and fail.
+Marathoners have to be tough, physically and mentally.
+But most of them will tell you that the key to your success in a marathon is the mental side of the race.
+Twenty-six miles is a long haul and your mindset affects your ability to endure the physical challenge.